DarrenRegan/Mobile-Apps-Project/README.md

 string OpenWeatherMapAPIKey = " ";
 ```

+## Testing

+Testing & Test Plan are provided in the excel file included in the repo called Test Plan.xlsx
+This test plan includes testing Devices and all of the features in the app

+* Windows 10 Home & Pro edition - Laptop & Desktop
+* Andriod Emulator 8.1 API 27 & 9.0 in Visual Studio
+* Andriod Phone 4.4 Kitkat

 ## SkiaGrapics

 I picked SkiaGraphics because it looked like something we done in Graphics Programming last Semester and would be useful to know for the future